 The CMA exam is fully computerized.
-The system pulls a set of questions from a pool and presents them in random order.
+The system pulls a set of questions from a pool and presents them randomly.
 Therefore, don’t waste time looking for patterns in your answers.
 Don’t worry if you find you’ve checked four “C” answers in a row.
 You don’t have time to dwell on these coincidences.

 You can learn about CMA exam essays in more depth, but the CMA essays are graded using a standard scoring rubric to test your:

-Therefore, both what you write (the content) and how you write it are important.
+Therefore, what you write (the content) and how you write it are important.

-In the actual exam, you’ll use a simple word processor (similar to Notepad) to complete the writing.
+In the exam, you’ll use a simple word processor (similar to Notepad) to complete the writing.
 For essays that require a computational answer, you should create simple tables and show calculations within the word processor space provided (the spreadsheet function is no longer available in the CMA exam).

-To avoid wasting time fixing the formatting on exam day, you should find a software that allows you to practice in a simulated testing environment.
+To avoid wasting time fixing the formatting on exam day, you should find software that allows you to practice in a simulated testing environment.
 Gleim and Wiley have such features in their online platform.

 Readers often ask for efficient ways to study for the essay portion.
-My suggestion is to pick a few multiple-choice questions and answer them as if they are essay questions.
+I suggest picking a few multiple-choice questions and answering them as if they were essay questions.

 You’ll find it best to type out the answers on a computer.
 If you’re short on time, try to go through this exercise at least once every day.
 Once your brain is trained to answer questions in this format, you’ll no longer worry about essays in this exam.

-A few years ago, the writing style wasn’t much of an issue.
-However, I’ve seen more and more readers writing to me using seriously broken English that is full of text message jargon, abbreviations, initialisms, and cyberslang.
+The writing style wasn’t much of an issue a few years ago.
+However, I’ve seen more and more readers writing to me using seriously broken English full of text message jargon, abbreviations, initialisms, and cyberslang.
 I can’t imagine how many points they lose if they write essays in this style!

-Please start writing everything in proper grammar from now on, so that your brain is (re)accustomed to business writing.
+Please start writing everything in proper grammar so that your brain is (re)accustomed to business writing.